-In general, I am interested in meta-theoretical issues concerning the relation between (formal) theories and the world or phenomenon these theories are about or aim to model, as well as issues in metaphysics, philosophy of language, philosophy of mind, philosophical logic, and formal semantics.
+In general, I am interested in meta-theoretical issues concerning the relation between (formal) theories and the world or phenomenon these theories are about or aim to model, as well as issues and puzzles in epistemology, metaphysics, philosophy of language, philosophy of mind, and philosophical logic.

 Submitted (final version)